jenyu7/dwsource/lct-10.md

 ```c
 void free(void *ptr);
 ```
-`free` takes a pointer to the beggining of dunamicaly allocaterd memory and releases it.
+`free` takes a pointer to the beggining of dynamicaly allocated memory and releases it.

 ```c
 short* p;